 - Letters to the Editor should follow the same general rules for articles, except that a separate title page and abstract are not required.
 They must not exceed 500 words.
 A table or figure may be included.
-It references are needed, the should follow the standard format and should not exceed 5 references.
+If references are needed, they should follow the standard format and should not exceed 5 references.
 The full names and addresses of the authors should follow the text.

-Figures should be prepared in electronic form whenever possible; non-digital originals should be scanned using a high-resolution scanner at 600 dpi or higher.
-Each figure should have a separate, explicit legend, typed double-space on a sheet separated, explicit legend, typed double-spaced on a sheet separate from the text.
+Figures should be prepared in electronic form; non-digital originals should be scanned using a high-resolution scanner at 600 dpi or higher.
+Each figure should have a separate, explicit legend, typed double-spaced on a sheet separate from the text.

 Figure numbers should be Arabic, corresponding to the order in which the figures are presented in the text.
 Identify all abbreviations appearing on the figure in alphabetical order at the end of each legend.
 Estimates for color work will be provided upon acceptance of the manuscript.
 All costs of printing color work will be charged to the authors.

 Tables should be double-spaced, each on a separate sheet, with title above and any notes below.
 Explain all abbreviations.
 Tables and table numbers should be Arabic, corresponding to the order in which the tables are presented in the text.
 Do not give the same information in tables and figures.
 You must obtain permission to use all tables and figures that have already been published.

 Authors should make their proof corrections, checking that the text is complete and that all figures and tables are included.
 After publication, further changes can be made only in the form of an Erratum.
 Substantial changes in content are not allowed without the approval of the responsible editor.

 Critical Care and Shock will charge publication fees to the authors prior to the publication of their articles as the following:

 - Review articles: USD 350.00